Part III - Chapter 10: Procurement Under Awards of Federal Assistance

 - Costs which are incurred as an incidental and necessary part of a program and which are for renovation, remodeling, maintenance, and repair costs which do not constitute capital expenditures ARE generally allowable, subject to provisions of authority legislation.

 - The total cost of a construction project includes the cost of site preparation, including demolition of existing structures.
-Any proceeds realized for site preparation activities (e.g., salvage value of structures demolished or the proceeds from sale of timber) shall be applied to the project (program income) and used to reduce the total cost of the construction project.
+Any proceeds realized for site preparation activities (e.g., salvage value of structures demolished or proceeds from the sale of timber) shall be applied to the project (program income) and used to reduce the total cost of the construction project.

-- Payment of relocation costs shall be in accordance with the "Uniform Relocation Assistance and Real Property Acquisition Policy Act of 1970," 42 USC §4601, et seq.
+- Payment of relocation costs shall be in accordance with the "Uniform Relocation Assistance and Real Property Acquisition Policy Act of 1970," 42 U.S.C. §4601, et seq.

 - Special Fiscal Conditions for Construction Projects.
 The awarding agency may accept the bonding policy and requirement of the subrecipients provided those policies adequately protect Federal dollars.
 When the awarding agency determines that recipients of funds have policies in place that do not protect the Federal dollars, the awarding agency shall require: